lexlu726/CV/README.md

 # continued-development
-The Website will be pefected time to time. more feature which it need will be add.
+The Website will be perfected from time to time. more features which it needs will be added.

 # useful-resources
 - [Flaticon](https://www.example.com) - This helped me for image adding.
 I really liked this website and will use it going forward.